shashankshukla311/freshersbatch-oct16/README.txt

-This is the Dummy assignment projrct in this i have to do nothing
+This is the Dummy assignment project for CG traning